Guide to visit la Bufadora in Ensenada, Baja California, Mexico. A place that you cannot miss if you travel in Baja California state.

 La bufadora is one of the places not to be missed if you go for a ride in Ensenada, Baja California.
 A show that nature gives us.
 Hopefully with this little guide you will be encouraged to visit it on your tour of Baja California.

-It might interest you: Travel to Mexico, travel tips and itinerary
+Check this out: Travel to Mexico, travel tips and itinerary

 What is the Bufadora?